collocations.org

 All our business is conducted by correspondence.

-in ~ with
+in correspondence with

 I have been in correspondence with the manager of the store.

-files full of confidential correspondence relating to the company''s expansion plans
+files full of confidential correspondence relating to the company's expansion plans

-~ between
+correspondence between

-~ from
+correspondence from

 The editor welcomes correspondence from readers on any subject.

-~ with
+correspondence with

-copies of his correspondence with the Queen
+copies of her correspondence with the composer

 2. connection